AxonIQ/reference-guide/axon-framework/testing/commands-events.md

 ### Test Execution Phase

-The execution phase allows you two entry points towards the [validation phase](commands-events.md#validation-phase).
-Firstly, you can provide a Command to be executed against the command handling component.
-Similar as with the given Events, if the provided Command is of type `CommandMessage` it will be dispatched as is.
-The behavior of the invoked handler \(either on the aggregate or as an external handler\) is monitored and compared to the expectations registered in the validation phase.

-Secondly, it is possible to elapse a certain time span with the `whenThenTimeElapses(Duration)` and `whenThenTimeAdvancesTo(Instant)` handles.
-These support testing the publication of `DeadlineMessages`, as is further defined in [this](../deadlines/) chapter.
+The execution phase, or "when phase," allows you several entry points towards the [validation phase](commands-events.md#validation-phase).

-Note that only activities that occur during the test _execution_ phase are monitored.
-Any Events or side-effects generated during the "given" phase are not considered in the validation phase.
+Note that the test fixture only monitors activities that occur during the test _execution_ phase.
+The fixture does not consider any events or side effects generated during the [given phase](#given-phase) in the validation phase.

 > **Illegal State Change Detection**
 >
 > During the execution of the test, Axon attempts to detect any illegal state changes in the aggregate under test.
-It does so by comparing the state of the aggregate after the command execution to the state of the aggregate if it sourced from all "given" and stored events.
-If that state is not identical, this means that a state change has occurred outside of an aggregate's event handler method.
-Static and transient fields are ignored in the comparison, as they typically contain references to resources.
+> It does so by comparing the aggregate's state after command execution to the aggregate's state when event sourced from all given and stored events.
+> If that state is not identical, a state change occurred outside an aggregate's event handler method.
+> Static and transient fields are ignored in the comparison, as they typically contain references to resources.
 >
 > You can switch detection in the configuration of the fixture with the `setReportIllegalStateChange()` method.

+We can separate the execution phase options into roughly three variants:

+1. Execute a command,
+2. time progresses, and
+3. invoking a method on the aggregate.

+Below is a list of all the operations you can use in the execution phase:

+* `when(Object)`:
+  Using the `when` method, you can provide a command for the fixture to execute against the command handling component under test.
+  Similar to the given events, if the provided command is of type `CommandMessage`, the fixture dispatches it as is.
+  The fixture monitors the behavior of the invoked handler \(either on the aggregate or as an external handler\) and compares it to the expectations you register in the [validation phase](#validation-phase).
+* `when(Object, Map<String, ?>)`:
+  This `when` method provides a simpler notation to provide both the command and the metadata.
+  When the given command implements `Message`, the fixture will combine the command's metadata with the additional metadata provided separately.
+* `whenTimeElapses(Duration)`:
+  Use `whenTimeElapses` to simulate time moving on based on the given `Duration`.
+  You should use this method to [validate](#validating-deadlines) the behavior around [deadlines](../deadlines/deadline-managers.md).
+* `whenTimeAdvancesTo(Instant)`:
+  Use `whenTimeAdvancesTo` to simulate time moving towards the given `Instant`.
+  You should use this method to [validate](#validating-deadlines) the behavior around [deadlines](../deadlines/deadline-managers.md).
+* `whenConstructing(Callable<T>)`:
+  This test execution phase operation allows you to invoke the constructor of the aggregate under test.
+  Use this method whenever you (1) do not have `@CommandHandler` annotations inside the command model and (2) have not [registered an external command handler](#test-setup) with the fixture.
+  Note that `whenConstructing` should only ever follow up the `givenNoPriorActity` operation of the [given phase](#given-phase).
+* `whenInvoking(String, Consumer<T>)`:
+  This test execution phase operation allows you to invoke methods of the aggregate under test.
+  The fixture expects you to provide an aggregate identifier matching the given phase's aggregate identifier.
+Otherwise, the fixture throws an `AssertionError`.
+  Use this method whenever you (1) do not have `@CommandHandler` annotations inside the command model and (2) have not [registered an external command handler](#test-setup) with the fixture.

 ### Validation Phase